A Thousand Years of Hope - 15. Chapter 15

 Tani shifted so that he was leaning on Dante’s front.
 Dante wrapped an arm around Tani’s waist.

 “We are standing in the deepest part of the Sumatra jungle.
 This herd has survived here for centuries,” Tani said.
-“Wild elephants can take care of themselves just fine as long as they have resources.
-As long as their habitat stays intact, they don’t need to meet humans.
-Believe that the herd used to be larger than it is now.
-Unfortunately, time has changed and some of their kind have fallen into domestication.
-Once elephants are domesticated, they rely on humans, and can no longer return to the wild.
-Our sanctuary has tried to keep this particular herd intact and safe.
-It is not always easy.”
+“Wild elephants can care for themselves just fine as long as they have resources.
+They don't need to meet humans if their habitat stays intact.
+Once elephants are domesticated, they rely on humans and can no longer return to the wild.
+We’ve tried to keep their home safe.”

 Dante rested his chin on Tani’s shoulder and whispered into his right ear.
 “Tani is passionate about wildlife.”